-Let’s face it: sexually explicit roleplay in online multiplayer games is nothing new.
+Let’s face it: when it comes to online multiplayer games, sexually explicit roleplay is nothing new.

 One of the reasons these games are so popular is that they allow people to escape, pretend, and share fantasies together.
 Thus, it should come as no surprise that people engage in physically intimate and erotic scenes, as well – both in video games and those played primarily through text.